Anix003/PlantCare/README.md

-# NextAuth with Google Sheets Integration
+# Plant Disease Detection System

-This is a [Next.js](https://nextjs.org) project with Google authentication and Google Sheets integration, bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+This is a [Next.js](https://nextjs.org) project for detecting plant diseases and pests using AI-powered analysis, integrated with Google Sheets and NextAuth.js.

 ## Features

+- 🌱 AI-powered plant disease and pest detection
 - 🔐 Google OAuth authentication with NextAuth.js
-- 📊 Google Sheets integration
+- 📊 Google Sheets integration for data management
 - 🎨 Tailwind CSS styling
 - 📱 Responsive design
 - 🔄 Session management and protection